-The number of WordPress blogs has passed the 50 million mark!
-It’s an amazing achievement and shows the power of the blogging world and the power of the most popular blogging software.
-WordPress is my favourite blogging platform and my blog runs on it.
+The number of WordPress installs has passed the 50 million mark!
+It’s an amazing achievement and shows the power of the blogging world and the power of the most popular software.
+WordPress is my favouriteplatform and my site runs on it.
 Plugins are a big part of the community.
 Over the years I have tested and used many of the plugins created by the community.
 Top 18 most downloaded WordPress plugins ever

 Steve Outing wrote a very good article at Editor and Publisher on Friday about the need for cultural change inside the newpapers around the US (found via the wonderful CyberJournalist.net).
-That article got me thinking that people in many different industries probably hear many of the same objections to new, social media and online tools. ("It takes too much time, conversations online are insipid" etc.) I decided to make a list of the Top 10 Objections to New Online Tools and What You Can Say in Response.
-I surveyed my nearly 1300 friends on Twitter and got all kinds of thoughtful replies.
+That article got me thinking that people in many different industries probably hear many of the same objections to new, social media and online tools. ("It takes too much time, conversations online are insipid" etc.) Ten Common Objections to Social Media Adoption and How You Can R

 Guy K The Nine Best Story Lines for Marketing Lois Kelly is the author of Beyond Buzz: The Next Generation of Word-of-Mouth Marketing.
 This is her explanation of the top nine types of stories that people like to talk about.
 If you’re pitching your company to investors, customers, partners, journalists, vendors, or employees and you don’t use at least one of these story lines, you probably have a problem.

 My default WordPress setup: 17 must-have plugins WordPress is my favorite blogging platform and has been for a long time.
 It gets the basics right and never overwhelmed me as I grew up in my blogging experience.
 However, like Firefox, WordPress is also eminently extensible and makes it easy to both get more out of the platform the longer you’re on it and the more plugins you add to customize your experience.